sunilp/webscrapper-indeed-r/README.md

     ##   0 62  0
     ##   1 10  6

-Model has a 87% accuracy rate; 68 correct predictions out of 78.
+The confusion matrix tells us that the model has a 87% accuracy rate; 68 correct predictions out of 78.
+This suggests that our model is sufficiently strong enough to predict the difficulty of a role based on the abovementioned 3 technical skills.

 \*\* Thank you \*\*